AI Consulting · Security-First Rollouts

 3

-We track usage, measure time saved per team, and add new use cases as your staff gets comfortable.
-Every project gets before-and-after numbers.
+We track usage, measure time saved per team, and add new use cases as staff get comfortable.
+Every project gets before-and-after numbers, and a quarterly review keeps the program tuned to where the business is headed.

-Why Canadian Businesses Choose Fusion for AI Services
+Why Canadian businesses choose Fusion Computing for AI

-Our leadership holds both CISSP (ISC2) and an MSc in Computer Science with an AI specialization.
-That combination matters for AI consulting: security and model fluency in the same hands.
-Every rollout is locked down from day one.
+Our leadership holds the CISSP and an MSc in Computer Science with an AI specialization, so security and model fluency sit in the same hands.
+Labels and loss-prevention rules go in before Copilot goes live.
 Your data stays in Canada.
-File labels and loss-prevention rules go in before Copilot goes live.

 Our OpenAI partnership puts us on the short list of Canadian AI consulting firms with direct access to frontier models and deployment patterns.
 For SMB AI consulting in Canada, that’s a credential most competitors can’t claim.